 - Having Matthew’s support in taking care of Elias at night, cooking dinner, etc.

 Now, let me be honest.
 Of course there are times when I wish I was a stay-at-home mom or only worked part time. (ie: this past week when Matthew got to be with Elias all week because day care was closed for spring break.
 I would have loved being the one at home with him.)
 But, at the end of the day, I am a mom that needs to work.
 I love my job, and I believe working makes me a better mom.
-And I am glad that I know that about myself.
+And I am glad that I know that working motherhood is the best choice for me.

 I also really feel that day care has been a positive influence on Elias.
 I think it has helped him be more social and okay around strangers.